manhcuong0312/SMB/README.md

 # Change log

+## 2025.7
+- Added SMB's hotkeys to a script category called "smb", allowing users to customize them while the focus is on  Sao Mai Braille window.
+- Compatiple with NVDA 2025.2

 ## 2025.5.22
 - If user press the deprecated keys at the wrong place, such as no document existed, an alert message will be spoken.

 ## 2025.5
 - Updated add-on template to March 2025 version